delvtech/drift/.changeset/new-rice-yawn.md

 "@delvtech/drift": patch
 ---

-Patch the `call` method in read-write adapters to add a default `from` address via `getSignerAddress`.
+Patch the `simulateWrite` method in read-write adapters to add a default `from` address via `getSignerAddress`.